nsagark/kyverno-charts/charts/cluster-registrator/README.md

 ## Description

-The Cluster registrator runs a job inside the cluster to register the cluster to NPM.
+The Cluster registrator runs a job inside the cluster to register the cluster to NPM/NDP.
 Cluster Registrator performs the following steps:
 1. Fetches ClusterType resources from Nirmata.
-It defaults to `default-policy-manager-type`.
+It defaults to `default-policy-manager-type` in NPM.
-2. Created a Cluster resource using the `type` and `name` with 0 nodes.
+2. Creates a Cluster resource using the `type` and `name` with 0 nodes.
 3. Fetches the YAML manifests to register the cluster.
 4. Applies the YAML manifests to create resources and register the cluster.